libbymiller/covid-uk/README.md

 `docker build -t coviduk .`

-a container can then be created in which you should mount this repository:

-`docker run --name coviduk --mount type=bind,source=/path/to/this/repository,target=/home/coviduk/covid-uk -ti coviduk:latest`

 This will create a new container called `coviduk` which can be started and stopped using:

 `docker start coviduk`